MP 5x2.7/1.2x5 S / N38 - neodymium magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical devices or very highly developed apparatuses.
+- Key role in modern technologies – are used in computer drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: